Baked Cottage Cheese Eggs: 20 g Protein Breakfast

 Last weekend, I grabbed a carton of eggs and a tub of cottage cheese, planning a simple scramble.
 As I stirred them together, the mixture turned unexpectedly creamy and tangy.
 Intrigued, I poured it into a baking dish and slid it into the oven.
 Twenty minutes later, I sliced into a warm, golden bake that was tender on the inside and lightly crisp on top.
 From that moment, baked cottage cheese eggs became my go-to breakfast hack alongside other quick and allergy-friendly breakfast ideas that simplify mornings without sacrificing flavor.

-• Boosts Morning Energy: Each serving delivers muscle-building protein and essential nutrients like calcium and vitamin A, just like our blueberry protein muffins, another high-protein option to prep ahead for busy mornings.
+• Boosts Morning Energy: Each serving delivers muscle-building protein and essential nutrients like calcium and vitamin A.

 • Offers Creamy Texture: Cottage cheese curds melt into the eggs, keeping the bake moist without added fat.